StoneStepsInc/StoneStepsWebalizer/README.md

 had, regardless of the web servers reporting quirks.

 By default, most servers only log outgoing amounts (i.e. response sizes).
-IIS and Apache may log incoming amounts as well (i.e. request sizes).
+IIS, Nginx and Apache may log incoming amounts as well (i.e. request sizes).
 Stone Steps Webalizer will include this type of traffic into the amount reported as `Transfer` if `UpstreamTraffic` is set to `yes` in the configuration file.

 Transfer amounts are reported since v4.2 with a unit suffix, such as `12.3 GB`, or as a number kilobytes.
 This behavior may be changed by